IAEA-NSDDNetwork/EvaluationToolkit/README.md

 Common tools:

-Click on the “Other Tools” button to open a small window listing some common tools which I think could be useful.
-Please let me know if you have any other suggestion or idea about any tool you want to use and you want to be implemented.
-A short description is given for each tool and click the tool name button to open the tool window where I have added a simple instruction or examples for usage.
+Click on the “Other Tools” button to open a small window listing some common tools.
+A short description is given for each tool and click the tool name button to open the tool window where a simple instruction or examples for usage are added.

 ## Disclaimer